pydata/numexpr/ANNOUNCE.rst

 =========================
-Announcing NumExpr 2.11.0
+Announcing NumExpr 2.12.0
 =========================

 Hi everyone,

-NumExpr 2.11.0 Initial support for free-threaded Python 3.13t has been added.
-This is still experimental, so please report any issues you find.
-Finally, Python 3.10 is now the minimum supported version.
+NumExpr 2.12.0 comes with new isnan/isfinite/isinf functions.
+Most importantly, we have added instructions for adding new functions to the virtual machine.
+See ADDFUNCS.rst for more details.
+Thanks to Luke Shaw for these contributions.

 Project documentation is available at:

 http://numexpr.readthedocs.io/

-Changes from 2.10.2 to 2.11.0
+Changes from 2.11.0 to 2.12.0
 -----------------------------

-* Initial support for free-threaded Python 3.13t has been added.
-  This is still experimental, so please report any issues you find.
-  For more info, see discussions PRs #504, #505 and #508.
-  Thanks to @andfoy, @rgommers and @FrancescAlted for the work.

-* Fix imaginary evaluation in the form of `1.1e1j`.
-This was previously not supported and would raise an error.
-Thanks to @27rabbitlt for the fix.

-* The test suite has been modernized to use `pytest` instead of `unittest`.
-  This should make it easier to run the tests and contribute to the project.

-* Python 3.10 is now the minimum supported version.
+* Added isnan/isfinite/isinf functions.
+Thanks to Luke Shaw.

+* New instructions for adding new functions to the virtual machine.
+  They are available at ADDFUNCS.rst.
+Thanks to Luke Shaw.

+* We are distributing binary wheels for Python 3.14 and 3.14t now.

+* We are distributing musllinux wheels too!
+Thanks to Clément Robert.

 What's Numexpr?
 ---------------